MindscapeHQ/raygun4js/README.md

 ## Release History

+- 1.12.1 - More errors in third-party scripts (not hosted on origin domain) are now stopped from being sent (flag still must === true)
 - 1.12.0 - Added new onBeforeSend() callback function
          - withTags() can now take a callback function
          - Custom data is now filtered by filterSensitiveData (recursively) too